 Venice in Peril.

-The form of the interior dates from the original 14th
+The form of the interior dates from the original 14th-century

 Gothic building, but most of the decoration is later.
 The impression on

 entering is of vast length.
-There are twelve columns down each side, with
+There are twelve bays down each side of the

-either side of the apse entrance.
+in the bays either side of the presbytery.
 The apse retains something of the

 appearance of the 14th-century church and the sacristy has 14th-century